Bluelightning26/Password-Strength-Meter/README.md

 Check if your passwords are strong using the Java Password Strength Meter!
-Using Recconmendations from security.org to guide you!
+This uses recconmendations from security.org to guide you!